eflumerf/styleguide/dune-daq-cppguide.md

  - Indentation should involve four spaces.
 Tabs should NOT be used.
  - Send your code through clang-format before committing
+ - Lines should (almost) always be less than 120 characters

 ## Exceptions to the Rules